Fast Five: Vehicle stunts

 Six versions of the 8-foot high vault were built, each with specific uses.
-One of the vaults was a façade built onto the front of a semi-truck and was used for filming close shots of the vault destroying street cars.
+One of the vaults was a façade built onto the front of a semi-truck and was used for filming close shots of the vault destroying streetcars.
 Another vault was a reinforced, four-wheel self-drive vehicle that was connected to 30 ft cables and dragged through the streets of San Juan by the two stunt Dodge Chargers.
 The 4 ST vault was driven by stunt driver Henry Kingi, who had to wear a temperature-controlled suit to compensate for the temperatures within that could exceed 100 F. A scene where the vault tumbled as the cars rounded a corner was a practical effect, and the result was more violent than the filmmakers had anticipated.
 Over 200 vehicles were destroyed by the vault during filming.
 Several stunts had to be cut including a final scene that would have seen the vault hanging over the edge of the Teodoro Moscoso Bridge.
 This stunt was abandoned when it was determined that even the powerful Chargers would not be able to support the vault's weight.

 The train heist presented several challenges.
 The filmmakers were required to effectively purchase a length of working railroad for filming and the trains necessary to ride the tracks.
 Then trucks had to be built that could race the train and meet the needs of the heist itself.
 Lin also required that the cars being carried on the train be able to jump out of the train at full speed.
 The scene took precise execution.
 The filmmakers chose to use cars they could cheaply replicate for the train heist—a 1972 De Tomaso Pantera, a 2007 Chevrolet Corvette GS Roadster, and a Ford GT40—to avoid the expense of replacing a genuine $2 million Ford GT40.